Conditionally Linear Systems

 • The matrices $A_n$ and $A_l$ may depend on $x^n$ and $u$, but not on $x^l$

-1. Efficient state estimation using the Marginalized Unscented Kalman Filter (MUKF)
+This structure is useful for efficient state estimation using marginalized filters, such as the Marginalized Unscented Kalman Filter (MUKF).

 Partitioning Algorithm